Asymmetric space-dependent systems: Partial stabilization through the addition of noise and exact solutions for the corresponding nonlinear Langevin equations: Introduction

-Nonetheless, as relevant as to induce distinct comportment, spatially asymmetric interactions and drives have a crucial role in stabilizing, synchronizing and promoting cooperative feedback \cite{rubchinsky-1999,bragard-2001,russo-2011,nicolaou-2021, wang-2021}, essential to maintain the functional diversity in the natural world \cite{pikovsky-2001,boccaletti-2002,mokekilde-2002,strogatz-2004, barabas-2022} by preventing trivial dynamics \cite{stankovski-2017}.
-On the other hand, the existence of a phase or state space displaying multi-stability \cite{manchein-2017,silva-2017} --- conceivably created by heterogeneous media --- is not enough to avoid falling into trivial attractors \cite{dudkowski-2016}.
-Thence, escaping or switching mechanisms from dynamical traps \cite{zaslavsky-2002,manrubia-2004} are commonly found in systems displaying rich features in time evolution, notably in non-equilibrium as well as in complex systems \cite{yam-1997}.
-Given that randomness is very effective in leading to such mechanisms \cite{arnold-2002,freidlin-2012}, the somewhat omnipresence of stochasticity in our (diverse) physical world is far from being a surprise \cite{nakamura-1997,page-2011,strogatz-2004,freidlin-2012}.
+Nonetheless, as relevant as to induce distinct comportment, spatially asymmetric interactions and drives have a crucial role in stabilizing, synchronizing and promoting cooperative feedback \cite{rubchinsky-1999,bragard-2001,russo-2011,nicolaou-2021, wang-2021}.
+On the one hand, these characteristics are essential to maintain the functional diversity in the natural world \cite{pikovsky-2001,boccaletti-2002,mokekilde-2002,strogatz-2004, barabas-2022}, preventing trivial dynamics \cite{stankovski-2017}.
+On the other hand, the existence of a phase or state space displaying multi-stability \cite{manchein-2017,silva-2017} (conceivably created by heterogeneous media) is not enough to avoid trivial (stable) attractors \cite{dudkowski-2016}.
+Thence, escaping or switching mechanisms from dynamical traps \cite{zaslavsky-2002,manrubia-2004} are commonly found in systems presenting diversity of behavior, notably in non-equilibrium as well as in complex systems \cite{yam-1997}.
+Given that randomness is rather effective in generating such types of mechanisms \cite{arnold-2002,freidlin-2012}, the somewhat omnipresence of stochasticity in a huge number of physical phenomena is far from being a surprise \cite{nakamura-1997,page-2011,strogatz-2004,freidlin-2012}.